somedeveloper00/DotsSample/README.md

 <video src="ArticleRes/out-7.mp4" controls></video>

 Looks good, but this isn't a good practice, we need to come up with an approach that doesn't need moving our prefabs inside the SubScene in Editor.
-Here's where *Singletons* become handy!
-Let's create a tag for out target area and remove the referencing Entity from our previous component data.
+Here's where *Singletons* come in handy!
+Let's create a tag for our target area and remove the referencing Entity from our previous component data.

 ```csharp
 public struct FloatTowardsComponentData : IComponentData {